Entropy and de Haas-van Alphen oscillations of a three-dimensional marginal Fermi liquid: Models of marginal Fermi liquid behavior

 If such transitions are continuous, their universal properties are governed by a low energy theory consisting of fermions at finite density coupled to gapless bosonic order parameter fluctuations by a Yukawa-like coupling, which is the most relevant coupling in the sense of the renormalization group.
 A straightforward approach to such problems involves the use of Migdal-Eliashberg (ME) theory to obtain self-consistent descriptions in terms of propagators of the fermions and bosons and their respective self-energies.
 The bare fermion and boson propagators, $G_0 , D_0$ respectively, are

 Here $\ep_n=2\pi T(n+1/2)$ and $\omega_n=2\pi T n$ are the fermionic and bosonic Matsubara frequencies respectively, $m$ is the fermionic mass, $c$ is the boson's velocity, and $\mu$ is the chemical potential.
 The boson mass $m_b$ is varied by a non-thermal parameter such as pressure, doping, etc., and the quantum critical point is accessed by tuning the physical boson mass to zero.
+We also note that Eq.~\eqref{eq:bare_prop} assumes a simple parabolic dispersion.
+We will comment on possible extensions in Sec.~\ref{sec:Discussion}.

 The self-consistent relations involving these propagators are\cite{Eliashberg,Carbotte1990}

 The first two equations are the Dyson equations whereas the last two define the respective self-energies.
 Originally used in the context of the electron-phonon problem, the ME theory neglects all quantum corrections of the boson-fermion vertex.
 It arises as a saddle point of recent theories with random-flavor Yukawa couplings, studied in Ref. \cite{Esterlis2021,Haoyu2022}.
 While this approximation can be justified by invoking formal large $N$ limits, it is sufficient also to assume, as is done in the electron-phonon context, that the characteristic boson speed is small compared to the Fermi velocity: (i.e. if $\beta:= v_F/c \gg 1$ where $v_F=\sqrt{2\mu/m}$ is the Fermi velocity, or if the bosons are Landau overdamped), so that a version of the Migdal's theorem applies.
 For our purposes, we will take the ME equations above as the starting point for describing the quantum critical metal. \\